cmd-source/MS2-Sights/README.md

 This website is mainly for people who are in Ireland who want to travel but cannot travel aboad due to Covid-19.
 The website is targeted to familys and indiviuals looking to plan a staycation in Ireland.

 - As an individual I want to be able to find an area in Ireland to travel to that I havent been to before.
-I want a range of choice and I want to see the experiences that others had before me.
+- I want a range of choice and I want to see the experiences that others had before me.
+- I would want to be able to contact the sites owners easily

 - As a family we want to find an area to travel to within Ireland with a range of choice.
-We want to see a preview of the experiences others have had before us and the images of the locations to see if it would be possible to take small children.
-We would also need family rates and the option of contacting the sites owners in order to ask additional questions that might arise.
+- We want to see a preview of the experiences others have had before us and the images of the locations to see if it would be possible to take small children.
+- We would also need family rates and the option of contacting the sites owners in order to ask additional questions that might arise.
+- We would want to be able to contact the sites owners easily

 #### Wireframes: